zbohm/lirisi/README.md

 The scheme defines the procedure for creating and verifying an electronic signature that meets three basic requirements: anonymity, linkability and spontaneity.
 **Anonymity** means that it is not possible to find out from the signature who specifically created it from the group of signatories.
 **Linkability** means that it is possible to read from the signature whether another signature signed by the same signatory already exists, even though the signatory himself is not disclosed by it.
 **Spontaneity** means that no one in the group of signatories is superior in the signature.
-Unlike a group signature, where there is a "group manager" who knows the identity of the signatories, in a circular signature, everyone is equal.
+Unlike a group signature, where there is a "group manager" who knows the identity of the signatories, in a ring signature, everyone is equal.

 These features allow you to use a signature wherever it is desired to maintain the anonymity of the signers.
 For example, in electronic elections.
 The voter signs the selected candidate without revealing his / her identity.
 The voter can use only one signature, because they have a unique identifier and so any duplicates can be traced.